 Yes, this online degree is designed to fit around your life.
 Even the synchronous (live online) sessions are recorded if you can’t attend the scheduled time.
 (These are usually held on weekday evenings.)

-Part-time learners take one course per term, studying approximately 18.5 hours per week over nine weeks (excluding the one-week study break).
+Part-time learners take one course per term, studying about 20 hours per week over nine weeks (excluding the one-week study break).

 No, but we get why that would be a concern!
 Learning online doesn't mean learning alone with live online sessions, interactive forums with fellow learners, and our academic and learner support team here to help you grow.